usagitoneko97/klara/A4.Cfg/readme.md

 **B3** : []

-To built the tree, first go down to the bottom of the tree and start to build the dominator tree from bottom to the top.
-For every node `u` starting from bottom, `u` will be added in the dominator tree, and will attach node that `u` dominates and doesn't have a parent.
+To build the tree, first go down to the bottom of the tree and start to build the dominator tree from bottom to the top.
+For every node `u` starting from the bottom, `u` will be added to the dominator tree, and will attach node that `u` dominates and doesn't have a parent.
 This will result in **B0** does not have **B2** and **B3** as it's child.

 The dominator tree: